fastalana/TriviaAPI/backend/README.md

 * Authentication: Authentication or API keys are not used in the project yet.

 ### Error Handling
-Error are returned in the following JSON format:
+Errors are returned in the following JSON format:
 ```
     {
         'success': False,